WCJW

 WCJW (1140 kHz) is a commercial AM radio station licensed to Warsaw, New York and serving Western New York.
-It is owned by Lloyd Lane, Inc, and calls itself "CJ Country."
+It is owned by WCJW LLC, and calls itself "CJ Country."
 The radio studios and transmitter are on Merchant Road in Warsaw.

 WCJW broadcasts at 8,000 watts during daytime hours using a directional antenna with a two-tower array.
 During critical hours, the power is reduced to 2,300 watts.

 It is required by the FCC to sign off at sunset, though effectively the AM station now merely serves as a de facto relay to a network of six co-owned FM translators to provide full-time service, which are all promoted over the AM signal, which is only mentioned during the hourly station identification.

 Programmning

-The station's format is centered on country music, using a "traditional country" approach, playing classic country hits with more recent releases included in the playlist.
+The station's format is centered on country music, using the positioning statement "Today's Favorites and the Legends", playing classic country hits with more recent releases included in the playlist.
 WCJW also airs local news, weather, high school sports, and agriculture reports.
 Other popular features include WCJW's daily Tradio program and weekend coverage of NASCAR races.
 National news service is provided by Fox News Radio.

 In contrast to many small-market radio stations, WCJW maintains a local programming staff.
-On weekdays, it only carries syndicated programming ("CMT After Midnite") during overnight hours.
-Weekend shows heard on WCJW include When Radio Was and Rise Up Country.
+Weekend shows heard on WCJW include Retro Country USA and Rise Up Country.